apache/doris-website/docs/data-operate/import/import-way/routine-load-manual.md

 When using Routine Load to consume data from Kafka, there are the following limitations:

-- It supports unauthenticated Kafka access as well as Kafka clusters authenticated through SSL.

 - The supported message formats are CSV and JSON text formats.
 Each message in CSV should be on a separate line, and the line should not end with a newline character.

 - By default, it supports Kafka versions 0.10.0.0 and above.
 If you need to use a Kafka version below 0.10.0.0 (such as 0.9.0, 0.8.2, 0.8.1, 0.8.0), you need to modify the BE configuration by setting the value of `kafka_broker_version_fallback` to the compatible older version, or directly set the value of `property.broker.version.fallback` when creating the Routine Load.
 However, using an older version may mean that some new features of Routine Load, such as setting the offset of Kafka partitions based on time, may not be available.

 ## Basic Principles

-Routine Load continuously consumes data from Kafka Topic and writes it into Doris.
+Routine Load continuously consumes data from Kafka Topics and writes it into Doris.

-When a Routine Load job is created in Doris, it generates a persistent load job and several load tasks:
+When a Routine Load job is created in Doris, it generates a resident import job that consists of several import tasks:

-- Load Job: Each routine load corresponds to a load job.
-The load job is a persistent task that continuously consumes data from the Kafka Topic.
+- Load Job: A Routine Load Job is a resident import job that continuously consumes data from the data source.

-- Load Task: A load job is divided into several load tasks, which are loaded as independent basic units using the Stream Load method into BE.
+- Load Task: An import job is broken down into several import tasks for actual consumption, with each task being an independent transaction.

-The specific process of Routine Load is illustrated in the following diagram:
+The specific import process of Routine Load is shown in the following diagram:

 ![Routine Load](/images/routine-load.png)

-1. The Client submits a Routine Load job to the FE to establish a persistent Routine Load Job.
+1. The Client submits a request to create a Routine Load job to the FE, and the FE generates a resident import job (Routine Load Job) through the Routine Load Manager.

-2. The FE splits the Routine Load Job into multiple Routine Load Tasks through the Job Scheduler.
+2. The FE splits the Routine Load Job into several Routine Load Tasks through the Job Scheduler, which are then scheduled by the Task Scheduler and distributed to BE nodes.

-3. On the BE, each Routine Load Task is treated as a Stream Load task for importation and reports back to the FE upon completion.
+3. On the BE, after a Routine Load Task is completed, it submits the transaction to the FE and updates the Job's metadata.

-4. The Job Scheduler in the FE generates new Tasks based on the report results or retries failed Tasks.
+4. After a Routine Load Task is submitted, it continues to generate new Tasks or retries timed-out Tasks.

-5. The Routine Load Job continuously generates new Tasks to complete uninterrupted data importation.
+5. The newly generated Routine Load Tasks continue to be scheduled by the Task Scheduler in a continuous cycle.

 ## Quick Start